dianapatrong/aws-tutorials/rds-connect/README.md

 ``

 #### Step-6.5: Environment variables
-Export the following environment variables in order to not store the user and password in the repository:
+Export the following environment variables only for the sake of not storing the user and password in the repository:

 ```
 export rds_user=<user>